unicode-org/cldr/docs/ldml/tr35-collation.md

 The `version` attribute is used in case a specific version of the UCA is to be specified.
 It is optional, and is specified if the results are to be identical on different systems.
 If it is not supplied, then the version is assumed to be the same as the Unicode version for the system as a whole.

-> :point_right: **Note**: For version 3.1.1 of the UCA, the version of Unicode must also be specified with any versioning information; an example would be "3.1.1/3.2" for version 3.1.1 of the UCA, for version 3.2 of Unicode.
+> 👉 **Note**: For version 3.1.1 of the UCA, the version of Unicode must also be specified with any versioning information; an example would be "3.1.1/3.2" for version 3.1.1 of the UCA, for version 3.2 of Unicode.
 This was changed by decision of the UTC, so that dual versions were no longer necessary.
 So for UCA 4.0 and beyond, the version just has a single number.

 ### 3.3 <a name="Collation_Element" href="#Collation_Element">Collation Element</a>